mmorris26/Project-1-Noughts-and-Crosses/README.md

 I then went on to style my HTML with CSS and imported a new font called Quicksand from Google Fonts.
 I centered the main div with a flex and aligned it centrally both vertically and horizontally.

 Once all of this was in place I started building out my Javascript.
 I will cover the details of the Javascript in the Design Choices section below however, at a high level I split the user stories into two; those that included winning conditions, and those that did not.
-I built the those that did not include winning conditions first which took me up to the end of day 1.
+I built the latter first which took me up to the end of day 1.
 The whole of day 2 involved building the winning conditions in Javascript and modifying the HTML and CSS to include new boxes for keeping track of the players scores.

 ### Refining